Archive for the 'Uganda' Category

 Baptism by fire is the name of the game on the Nile as our next rapid was to be the biggest of the day, a Grade 5 rapid called Silverback.
 We were to paddle to the precipice, and then at the command of “Get Down” we were to squat into the boat, face outward, and cling to the rope.
 Slam, we hit the first wave, water rushing into the boat and washing over all of us, but not yet ripping any of us out.
 Slam the second wave followed immediately, slamming us around but not getting permanent hold of any of us.
 We were almost through.
 Apparently some people thought we might just make it.
 I wasn’t thinking at all, just holding on.
 But in the end it was all futile.
 Wave three grabbed us and flipped us upside down sending each of us scattering in different directions.
 No one managed to hold on to the boat this time.
 Luckily we were through the worst of it and there were no massive waves waiting to drown us, just lots of medium waves stealing our breath for snatches at a time.
 Over the sound of the waves, I could hear a safety kayaker yelling “Feet up!
 Feet up!” and so as a current pushed me right past Jeff (both of us with it enough to say hello and make sure each other was okay) and towards the rocky shoreline, I got into the crucifix position and used my feet to push off the big boulder in front of me and redirect myself back towards the center of the river and the calm pool awaiting at the end of the rapid.
 There, the boat floated, still upside down, and I, followed right away by Jeff, was able to grab on and hold on until it was time to flip it back over and get back in.
 A tiny scratch on my ankle was the only battle wound I had to add to my fat lip.
 Not too bad.

 And after that, well things were smooth sailing.
 We managed to keep the boat upright and intact over waterfalls and through raging rapids, though there were a few close calls and we certainly had plenty of waves wash over us.
 In fact, at an optional rapid called Chop Suey, which our boat chose to brave while the other boat bypassed it, a gigantic wave washed over the boat, pretty much sinking it for a moment.
 I was so surrounded by water that I couldn’t tell if I was actually in the boat or not until it popped back up and I felt the plastic of the raft under my butt.
-The strange thing was that although I had been in the third position when we entered the, I was now in the first.
+The strange thing was that although I had been in the third position when we entered the rapid, I was now in the first position.
 The two people in front of me, Jeff and Dierdra, had borne the brunt of the wave and been washed overboard, though both managed to hang on, and we easily pulled them back aboard.

-The worst part of the remaining trip, which was about 5 hours in total, were the calm, empty stretches in the middle where you could lay back and relax or get out and swim.
-It wasn’t that there was anything scary here–no crocodiles that we saw–but the calm gave time for the anticipation to build.
+The worst part of the remaining trip, which was about 5 hours in total, were the calm, empty stretches in the middle where you could lie back and relax or get out and swim.
+It wasn’t that there was anything scary here—no crocodiles that we saw—but the calm gave time for the anticipation to build.
 When rapid follows rapid, you have no time to think.
 You just act.
 You forward paddle and back paddle as told.
 You hold on and get down.
 You swim and gasp for breath and try to avoid rocks.
 But in the calm periods, where you can only hear the rapids building up in front of you, you have plenty of time to imagine the possiblities.

 Fortunately, none of the imagined possibilities became realities.
-Though the Grade Five rapids of the white Nile are some of the biggest in the world, it’s actually a very safe trip, as the water is deep and the rocks are relatively few.
+Though the Grade 5 rapids of the White Nile are some of the biggest in the world, it’s actually a very safe trip, because the water is deep and the rocks are relatively few.
 Plus the safety kayakers are so bad ass that they’d have you out in a second if you really needed a rescue.
-It’s a thrill though, a mix of fear and exhiliration.
+It’s a thrill though, a mix of fear and exhilaration.
 And in the end, when you make it through the final rapid, which is named “The Bad Place,” with only a few small battle wounds, one missing contact, and a body thoroughly exhausted, you think that given the chance, you’d definitely do it again…though you’d still prefer to just be thrown in the boat and sent downstream, without even a second to think about it.

 A Ugandan Safari